Behind the Scenes

 📍 Signal Hill National Historic Site → Quidi Vidi Village

-Midday — Blue On Water Restaurant & The Rooms
+Midday — Downtown St. John’s & The Rooms

-Head downtown for a wander along Water Street and Duckworth Street — lined with boutiques and heritage facades.
+Head into downtown St. John’s and wander along Water Street and Duckworth Street—lined with boutique shops, heritage buildings, and vibrant facades.

 Afternoon — From St. John’s to Cape Spear Adventure